steveabner/ticket-lifecycle/README.md

 <details>
   <summary>🛠️ Working a General Inquiry Ticket</summary>

-- I'll log in as Help Desk Agent Jane, and work on the ticket from the accounting department.
+- In this section, I'll log in as Agent Jane, and work on the ticket from the accounting department.

   ![2025-01-07 23_26_13-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/d5d723de-b9c4-4eec-8cd7-6e785aa05707)